-Penn State Extension Master Gardener Program is offering a free eight-week webinar series about victory gardens.
-Learn about best practices for growing vegetables including, starting seeds, site selection, soil, mulching, weeds, planting and more.
+Penn State Extension Master Gardener Program is a great way to learn about best practices for growing vegetables including, starting seeds, site selection, soil, mulching, weeds, planting, and more.

 If you’re interested in more ways to strengthen your pantry dollars, check out a few of our Pinterest boards;